akramsaleh12/PostgreSQL-DB-FASTAPI/README.md

-# Sample Store REST API
+# Sample Store REST API and FAST API

 A REST API built with **FastAPI** for the `sample_store` PostgreSQL database (the one created by `setup_sample_db.py`).
 Provides full CRUD endpoints for